-- Listing of Products and/or Services - Publication of the Dictionary of Virginia Biography a nationally recognized, major reference work supported in part by the National Endowment for the Humanities. - Publication of significant studies of important aspects of Virginia history and culture including, most recently, the first book-length analysis of the development of Virginia's legislative system in the seventeenth century. - Publication of important documentary texts that capture the complexities and the nuances of Virginia's history, including the recently published collection of the papers of the Commonwealth's most significant seventeenthcentury royal governor, Sir William Berkeley. - Publication of catalogs and other materials that present the Library and the Commonwealth's remarkable manuscript, book, art, and other collections to general audiences, most recently A Capital Collection: Virginia's Artistic Inheritance. - Publication of detailed guides and other research aids to the Library's immense archival collections including the forthcoming Guide to Personal Papers. - Editorial assistance with the agency's multiple informational publications, including the Library's newsletters, annual reports, brochures, and an extensive series of print and online research notes and guides. - Extensive series of popular lectures, symposia, and other public events highlighting important new fiction and nonfiction by Virginians as well as discussions of important topics by nationally known writers, teachers, and business, community, and government leaders. - Development of a wide-ranging web-resource for students, such as the Virginia Memory Project, offering essays, research guides, documents, and pictorial materials that can be used in part to support Virginia's Standards of Learning. - o Assistance with the Library's annual Virginia Literary Awards competition for fiction, non¬fiction, and poetry. - Exhibitions, including the ongoing Myth and Memory: Understanding 400 Years of Virginia History, and forthcoming shows such as Never Built Virginia.
+- - o Publication of resources including the Dictionary of Virginia Biography a nationally recognized, major reference work -and significant studies and documentary projects of important aspects of Virginia history and culture. - o Publication of significant studies of important aspects of Virginia history and culture including, most recently, the first book-length analysis of the development of Virginia's legislative system in the seventeenth century. - o Publication of Broadside: The Library of Virginia's quarterly magazine which captures the exciting work of the Library's and Foundation's staff members, highlights the rich collections of the Library, provides timely notice and marketing for Library programs and events, and aids private fundraising for every facet of the Library mission. - o Editorial assistance with the agency's multiple informational publications, including the Library's E-newsletter, annual reports, brochures, and an extensive series of print and online research notes and guides. - o Extensive series of popular lectures, symposia, and other public events highlighting important new fiction and nonfiction by Virginians as well as discussions of important topics by nationally known writers, teachers, and business, - o Development of a wide range of web resources for students, teachers, and researchers such as the Virginia Memory Project, offering essays, research guides, documents, and pictorial materials that can be used in part to support Virginia's Standards of Learning. - o Assistance with the Library's annual Virginia Literary Awards competition for fiction, non-fiction, and poetry. - o Develop, test, and present programs and products for K-12 students and teachers, including an Annual Teacher's Symposium and the Brown Teacher's Research Fellowship, educational materials for all major exhibitions, and lesson plans, guides, and other products for use with K-12 students tied to primary sources from the rich holdings - o Draw on the Library's extensive holdings to mount exhibitions of the highest quality, highlighting important facets of Virginia's history and culture and using the most effective techniques to translate that content to a broad audience and K-12 students.